MoathN/taghyeer-fitness/README.md

-# TAGHYEER Fitness - JavaScript Version
+# TAGHYEER Fitness - Frontend

 A modern fitness website built with React and JavaScript, inspired by the GymMawy design.
-This project provides a complete fitness platform with workout plans, nutrition guides, trainer profiles, and membership management.
+This project provides a complete fitness platform UI with workout plans, nutrition guides, trainer profiles, and membership management.

 ## Features

 - **Modern UI Design**: Dark purple and orange color scheme with dotted background patterns
 - **Responsive Layout**: Works seamlessly on mobile and desktop devices
-- **User Authentication**: Login and registration functionality
+- **User Authentication UI**: Login and registration interface
 - **Workout Plans**: Browse and filter workout routines by difficulty and duration
 - **Trainer Profiles**: Showcases fitness trainers with their specializations
 - **Membership Management**: Subscription options with different pricing tiers
-- **Shopping Section**: Browse and purchase fitness supplements and equipment
+- **Shopping Section**: Browse fitness supplements and equipment

 ## Tech Stack